Where to Stay in Paros: 7 Best Areas (+ My Fav Boutique Hotels & Resorts)

 3. Consider staying just outside the main towns: Hotels slightly outside Parikia or Naoussa tend to be quieter, more spacious and better value.
 With a car, you can still reach restaurants and sunset spots in minutes.

 4. Explore the hidden beaches: With a car, you can access Faragas, Molos or even the quieter north coast around Santa Maria, which we loved!
+Many of these spots aren’t well signposted, so having Google Maps working offline or via an eSIM is essential.

 5. Look for terraces or sea views when booking: A private balcony or terrace makes a big difference for any honeymoon trip.
 Even simple boutique hotels feel far more special when you can start the day with coffee overlooking the Aegean.

-Where to Stay in Paros – Frequently Asked Questions
+Where to Stay in Paros: Frequently Asked Questions

 What is the best area to stay in Paros?